ENCCS/gpu-programming/content/7-gpu-levels.rst

            auto c_buf = sycl::buffer<int>(sycl::range<1>(n));

            // Initialize values
-           // We must use curly braces to limit host accessors' lifetime
+           // We should use curly braces to limit host accessors' lifetime
            //    and indicate when we're done working with them:
            {
              auto a_host_acc = a_buf.get_host_access();